Yuma Nakayama: 2013

 Yuma played a role as a Kabuki actor from a non-Kabuki inclined family in the drama Pin to Kona.

 It was announced that Yuma would have New Song "Ai made ga naifu" as the ending theme of Fuji TV's daytime drama "Tengoku no Koi" which started on October 28 and was shown everyday from 13:00–14:00 (JST) starred by Johnnys Juniors Takada Sho and Uchi Hiroki.
 Nakayama's second solo single, "High Five" was released on April 2, 2014.
 The single includes "High Five" as theme song for NTV's "Sukkiri!!" and coupling song "Ai made ga Knife" for FUJI TV's drama "Tengoku no Koi"'s ending theme song.
 Limited Edition B includes DVD from Nakayama Yuma's event for his first single Missing Piece in Osaka-ORIX theater.
 The single had an event called "High Five with nakayama Yuma" which held in various Aeon malls throughout Japan.
 The event sold a special CD only with a 2page jacket, a CD which includes the song High Five.

 Nakayama was cast as Jotaro Matsui in a Fuji TV adaptation of the manga Smoking Gun together with his senior Shingo Katori.

 Nakayama was able to release his third solo single, "Get Up!" that was released on September 10, 2014.
 It was the hardest PV shoot for him as he danced all day (while doing works in between), to film 7 different angles.
 Just like the single High Five, this single also has events.
 The first event is called Special Summer Event ～Get up & Come meet YUMA and the other one was to be held in 2015 at Tokyo and Osaka.

-Nakayama's first album "Chapter 1" has been scheduled for release on November 26, 2014.
+Nakayama's first album "Chapter 1" was released on November 26, 2014.